benoitberanger/mri_rf_pulse_simulation_matlab/README.md

 ## Alternatives
-In all alternatives that I found, in Python, Malab, Julia, all of them have nice features, but none has the same interactivty and ergonomy.
+In all alternatives that I found, in Python, MATLAB, Julia, all of them have very nice features, but none has the same interactivty and ergonomy.

 - Python : https://github.com/mikgroup/sigpy
 - Matlab : https://github.com/leoliuf/MRiLab